bigcommerce/checkout-js/packages/paypal-fastlane-integration/README.md

 # paypal-fastlane-integration

 This library contains useful methods related to form fields.
+1. `PoweredByPayPalConnectLabel` => a component that renders PayPal Connect logo.
-1. `PoweredByPayPalFastlaneLabel` => a component that renders PayPal Fastlane logo.
+2`PoweredByPayPalFastlaneLabel` => a component that renders PayPal Fastlane logo.
-2. `isPayPalFastlaneAddress` => is a method that helps to understand is it a BC or PP Fastlane address.
+3`isPayPalFastlaneAddress` => is a method that helps to understand is it a BC or PP Fastlane address.
-3. `isPayPalFastlaneMethod` => is a method that gets a method id and returns boolean.
+4`isPayPalFastlaneMethod` => is a method that gets a method id and returns boolean.
 Should return true if provided methodId is related to PayPal Fastlane.
-4. `usePayPalFastlaneAddress` => is a custom hook that contains different paypal connect specific logic like:
+5`usePayPalFastlaneAddress` => is a custom hook that contains different paypal connect specific logic like:
    - is PayPal Fastlane enabled;
    - returns merged PayPal and BC addresses;
    - responsible for when to show PayPal Fastlane logo;